GoogleCloudPlatform/community/tutorials/crashlytics-logs-to-datadog/index.md

 Firebase Crashlytics provides [BigQuery exports](https://firebase.google.com/docs/crashlytics/bigquery-export) to enable further analysis in BigQuery, that allows combining your [Cloud logging exports](https://cloud.google.com/logging/docs/export/bigquery) or your own first-party data.
 You can then [use Data Studio dashboard](https://firebase.googleblog.com/2018/11/using-google-data-studio-with-crashlytics.html) to visualize this data.

-Datadog is a log monitoring platform and Google Cloud partner that provides application  or infrastructure monitoring service, it has native [integration with Google Cloud](https://console.cloud.google.com/marketplace/details/datadog-saas/datadog).
+Datadog is a log monitoring platform and Google Cloud partner that provides application and infrastructure monitoring service, it has native [integration with Google Cloud](https://console.cloud.google.com/marketplace/details/datadog-saas/datadog).

 This document is intended for a technical audience whose responsibilities include logs management or data analytics.
 This document assumes that you're familiar with [Dataflow](https://cloud.google.com/dataflow), have some familiarity with Bash scripts and basic knowledge of Google Cloud.